Things to know about the shooting at the Kansas City Chiefs' Super Bowl celebration

 Lopez-Galvan also played at weddings, quinceañeras and an American Legion bar and grill, mixing Tejano, Mexican and Spanish music with R&B and hip hop.
 Izurieta and Ramirez said Lopez-Galvan’s family is active in the Latino community and her father founded the city’s first mariachi group, Mariachi Mexico, in the 1980s.

-Officials at one hospital said they were treating eight gunshot victims, two of them critically injured, and another four hurt in the chaos after the shooting.
-An official at a second hospital said they received one gunshot patient in critical condition.
-At a children’s hospital, an official said they were treating 12 patients from the celebration, including 11 children between 6 and 15, many with gunshot wounds.
+Of the eight gunshot victims taken to one hospital on Wednesday, officials said two were still in critical condition on Thursday morning and five had been discharged.
+The hospital was treating four people who had been injured in the chaos after the shooting, and three of them had been discharged.
+An official at a second hospital said Thursday that one gunshot victim there remains in critical condition and four people injured in the aftermath of the shooting were treated and released.

+At a children’s hospital, an official said Thursday that nine of the 12 patients they received from the celebration have been released.
+Of the 11 children they treated between 6 and 15, nine of them had gunshot wounds.
 All were expected to recover.

-The FBI and police were asking anyone who had video of the events to submit it to a tip line.

-Graves said at a news conference that she heard that fans may have been involved in tackling a suspect but couldn’t immediately confirm that.
+The police chief said the parade likely attracted 1 million people in the city with a population of about 470,000 people and a metropolitan area of about 2 million.
+But the gunshots sent fans who had come out to cheer their team scrambling for safety.

+Hank Hunter, a sophomore at a Kansas high school, and a friend ran when people started hitting the ground.
+After his friend got hurt jumping a barricade, a guard ushered him into Union Station, where Chiefs Coach Andy Reid consoled the teen.

+Investigators were asking witnesses, people with cellphone footage and victims of the violence to call a dedicated hotline.
+It’s not clear how the shooting unfolded or how many people fired guns, but Graves said the shooting mostly happened on the west side of Union Station and not at more than one location as initial reports indicated.

+Graves thanked people at the event who “acted bravely” alongside law enforcement, noting that people helped each other and even physically stopped one person who was believed to be involved.
 A video showed two people chase and tackle a person, holding them down until two police officers arrived.

+In a message posted on social media, Jackson County Prosecutor Jean Peters Baker said she will use every tool at her disposal to get answers.

+“We will get through this together," she said.
+"We will heal together.
+And we will fight together.”

 Kansas City has struggled with gun violence, and in 2020 it was among nine cities targeted by the U.S. Justice Department in an effort to crack down on violent crime.
 In 2023, the city matched its record with 182 homicides, most of which involved guns.